klamma/ar-for-eu-book/_pages/chapters/engines.md

     ![Pairing Step 3]({{pathToRoot}}/assets/figures/engines/Exercise_DeployToHoloLens/Pair3.jpg)

-15. To stop the application again, you can click on the red box which has appeared rougly at the same place where the green play button was.
+15. To stop the application again, you can click on the red box which has appeared roughly at the same place where the green play button was.
     This only stops the execution.
     The application is still installed on the HoloLens and can now be started directly through the start menu on the HoloLens.